-- Ontario Primary Health Care Nurse Practitioner Program information
+Minimum eligibility requirements for the Ontario Primary Health Care Nurse Practitioner Program

 - All general regulations of the Faculty of Graduate Studies are applicable.

-- Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
-Consideration may be given to nurse applicants holding degrees in other cognate disciplines.
+- Applicants must have a CNO-approved Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
+Consideration may be given to nurse applicants holding degrees in other cognate disciplines (e.g. BN, etc.).

-- Applicants must have a minimum 70% average in the last two years of their undergraduate nursing program.
+- Applicants must have a minimum B (70%) average in the last two years of their undergraduate nursing program.

-- Three Faculty of Nursing confidential reports must be completed by academic/professional referees.
-One of these must be from a current or recent employment supervisor.
+- Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.

-- An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement).
+- An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (study plan/research interest).

 - Applicants whose native language is not English must submit certification of English proficiency as follows: